ch1bo/immich-book/README.md

 - 🔐 Connect to your Immich server with API key authentication
 - 📚 Browse and select from all your albums
-- 🖼️ Display photos in customizable grid layouts (1-4 columns)
+- 🖼️ Display photos in a customizable layouts (similar to normal Immich view)
 - 📝 Automatically show captions from asset descriptions
-- 🖨️ Export to PDF using optimized browser print (with page preview)
+- 🖨️ Export to PDF with page preview
 - 🎨 Clean, responsive UI built with React and Tailwind CSS

 ## Quick Start